cat-loaf/pixi-painter/README.md

 ## Acknowledgements

 - Thanks to the Pygame community for their excellent library and support.
-- Special thanks to all contributors of the original project.
+- Special thanks to all the contributors

 Happy painting!